Y service: Direction-finding Y stations

-Specially constructed Y stations undertook High-frequency direction finding of wireless transmissions.
+Specially constructed Y stations undertook high-frequency direction finding (D/F) of wireless transmissions.
 This became particularly important in the Battle of the Atlantic where locating U-boats was vital.
-Admiral Dönitz told his commanders that they could not be located if they limited their wireless transmissions to under 30 seconds but skilled D/F operators were able to locate the origin of their signals in as few as six seconds.
-The design of land-based D/F stations preferred by the Allies during the Second World War was the U-Adcock system, which consisted of a small, central operators' hut that was surrounded by four 10 ft vertical aerial poles, usually placed at the points of the compass.
+Admiral Dönitz told his commanders that they could not be located if they limited their wireless transmissions to under 30 seconds, but skilled D/F operators were able to locate the origin of their signals in as few as six seconds.

+The design of land-based D/F stations preferred by the Allies during the Second World War was the U-Adcock system, where a small operators' hut was surrounded by four 10 ft vertical aerial poles, usually placed at the points of the compass.
 Aerial feeders ran underground, surfaced in the centre of the hut and were connected to a direction finding goniometer and a wireless receiver, that allowed the bearing of the signal source to be measured.
 In the UK some operators were located in an underground metal tank.
 These stations were usually in remote places, often in the middle of farmers' fields.
 Traces of Second World War D/F stations can be seen as circles in the fields surrounding the village of Goonhavern in Cornwall.